Evercore (EVR)

 AI Analysis | Feedback

-John S. Weinberg, Chairman and Chief Executive Officer
+John Weinberg, Chairman and Chief Executive Officer

-John S. Weinberg has been Chairman and Chief Executive Officer of Evercore since February 2022, and previously served as Co-Chairman and Executive Chairman.
-Prior to joining Evercore in November 2016, Mr. Weinberg spent 33 years at Goldman Sachs, where he was Vice Chairman from 2006 to 2015 and Co-Head of Global Investment Banking from 2002 to 2015.
-He began his career at Goldman Sachs in 1983 as an associate and was promoted to partner in 1992.
-During his time at Goldman Sachs, he advised on the IPOs of companies such as Visa and Under Armour.
-Mr. Weinberg is also a board member of Ford Motor Company, New York-Presbyterian Hospital, Middlebury College, and the Cystic Fibrosis Foundation.
+John Weinberg is Chairman of the Board of Directors and Chief Executive Officer of Evercore, positions he has held since February 2022.
+Previously, he was Co-Chairman of the Board and Executive Chairman of Evercore.
+Before joining Evercore in November 2016, Mr. Weinberg served as vice chairman of Goldman Sachs from 2006 to 2015 and as co-head of global investment banking from 2002 to 2015.
+He started at Goldman Sachs in 1983 as an associate and was promoted to partner in 1992.
+Mr. Weinberg is a board member of Ford Motor Company, New York-Presbyterian Hospital, Middlebury College, and the Cystic Fibrosis Foundation.

-Tim LaLonde, Chief Financial Officer and Senior Managing Director
+Tim LaLonde, Chief Financial Officer

 Roger Altman, Founder and Senior Chairman